AnthonyFuller/mnscript-docs/fundamentals/syntax.md

 MNScript's syntax is a hybrid of C# and Lua.
 If you know either of these languages, MNScript may look slightly familiar.

-We will now go over various constructs and how they work in MNScript with provided examples.
+We will now go over various basic constructs and how they work in MNScript with provided examples.
+More advanced constructs will be covered in a future section.

 Here are some basic syntax rules:
 - All one-line statements (declaring variables, assigning variables, calling functions, etc) must *end* with a semicolon `;`.